“Lights! Cameras! Action!”

 Because every other Tom, Dick and Harry out there desperately pushing products, under pressure from their bosses to make their numbers or else, DON’T do it this way.

-That’s another angle you'll learn during The Make Every Sale program, which is “analyze what your competition is doing...and do the opposite!”
+That’s another angle you'll learn during in my programs, which is “analyze what your competition is doing...and do the opposite!”

 Step 2: Know Thyself (& Thy Company's Results)